bheimbu/evolutionary_ecology/docs/source/introduction.rst

 .. note::
   The course is structured like a :ref:`Mini_research_Project`.

 In the :ref:`first-week`, you will explore soil systems and their inhabitants.
-You’ll collect mites (see :ref:how-to-sample ⛏) and identify them using a stereomicroscope.
+You’ll collect mites (see :ref:`how-to-sample` ⛏) and identify them using a stereomicroscope.
 The collected mites will also be used for DNA extraction and sequencing.

 In the :ref:`second-week`, you will learn essential tools for analyzing molecular data and be introduced to the fundamentals of molecular phylogenetics.
 Phylogenetics is a valuable tool for structuring data and exploring research questions.